-The decision on who to award will be made by each respective County technical department with professional advice of a qualified procurement specialist for contract values of up to Kshs.5,
+The decision on who to award will be made by each respective County technical department with professional advice of a qualified procurement specialist for contract values of up to Kshs.5, 000,000.

-000,000.
 Contract awards above this threshold will be awarded by the PCT.
-The respective CBO/WUA will be informed of the decision made.
+The respective CBO/WUA will be part of procurement process.